Dwight Howard: Documentaries

+Political and social commentary

+In August 2024, Howard revealed that he has never voted in a US election.
+Howard stated that he wanted to focus on his family first over focusing on politics.

+In January 2025, Howard stated that ten minutes after he tweeted "Free Palestine" during the 2014 Gaza war, he was told by NBA commissioner Adam Silver to immediately remove the tweet and apologize.
+The next day, the NBA league office described Howard’s claim as categorically false and said that Silver did not contact Howard regarding the post.

+In December 2025, Howard tweeted that all American citizens should be required to complete one year of military service.

+Other media

 Howard appeared as a special guest on an episode of the ABC series Extreme Makeover: Home Edition that aired April 2, 2006, in which Ty Pennington and his team built a new home and ministry offices for Sadie Holmes, who operates a social services ministry in the Orlando area.

 Howard competed in season 6 of The Masked Singer as "Octopus".
 He was the first one to be eliminated during the two-night premiere alongside Vivica A. Fox as "Mother Nature" and Toni Braxton as "Pufferfish".

 Starting with 2004's ESPN NBA 2K5, Howard appeared in every entry of the NBA 2K series of basketball simulation video games up until 2021's NBA 2K22, totaling 18 entries and covering his entire NBA career.
 Similarly, he appeared in every NBA Live entry from 2004's NBA Live 2005 onwards until the series was canceled in 2018 following NBA Live 19, totaling 11 games.
 Additionally, he was the cover athlete of NBA Live 10.
 Furthermore, he appeared in multiple spin-off titles for both series, such as NBA Street V3, NBA Street Homecourt, NBA Jam, NBA Elite 11, NBA Playgrounds, and NBA 2K Playgrounds 2.

 In 2011, he played himself on an episode of The Suite Life on Deck alongside fellow NBA players Deron Williams and Kevin Love.

-During the 2014 Gaza war, Howard tweeted "Free Palestine", but NBA commissioner Adam Silver immediately told him to remove the tweet and apologize.

 In 2023, he finished third on Special Forces: World's Toughest Test.

 On September 4, 2024, Howard competed on the thirty-third season of Dancing with the Stars.
-Paired with Daniella Karagach, they were eliminated on November 12, during the show's 500th episode.
+Paired with Daniella Karagach, they were eliminated on November 12.

 In September 2025, he participated in the first American season of the British reality TV series, Inside.

-Personal life

-Howard has five children by five women.
+Philanthropy